 - Earn a degree in criminal justice, finance, science, computer technology, or foreign language;

-- Get three years of experience in a job related to your major;
+- Get two years of experience in a job related to your major;

 - Verify that you meet age (23-37) and citizenship (United States) requirements;